 The Animal Rights National Conference is the U.S. animal rights movement’s annual national conference.
 It is also the world’s largest and longest-running animal rights gathering, hailing back to 1981.
-We are open to all points of view on achieving animal liberation and provide a platform for respectful and constructive discussion.

 The Animal Rights National Conference is designed for people who wish to improve their animal advocacy skills or simply to network with other animal activists.
 The conference offers various educational and networking opportunities including:

-While the conference still runs under the financial wing of FARM, it operates on a separate budget independently of the organization as a whole.
+While the conference still runs under the financial wing of FARM, it operates on a separate budget independent of the organization as a whole.
 The conference is self-sustaining financially and relies on donations from generous supporters in an effort to make the conference accessible through low registration rates, discounts, scholarships, and more.
 We operate on a sliding scale model and invite those who can afford to pay more or donate to do so.